-When it comes to shining bright, Adelaide can now compete with the star duo, Melbourne and Sydney.
+During your Adelaide vacation, you’ll find a city that now competes with Melbourne and Sydney.
 A cosmopolitan renaissance has taken place in Australia’s southern capital of late—one you might consider a spillover from renowned wineries that invite worldly visitors year-round for a taste of the finer life.
 As far as beautiful cities go, whether it be the pinked tops of the Adelaide Hills or the bustle of chic backstreet bars that takes your fancy, a multitude of eye-catching sights are here for your taking.

-50 hectares of landscaped gardens found in Adelaide’s center have become a popular retreat.
+When you travel to Adelaide, be sure to check out these 50 hectares of landscaped gardens found in the city center, which have become a popular retreat.
 Open 365 days a year, the gardens have seen plenty of development since their 1850’s growth spurt, which is reflected in the array of plant life and healthy foliage on offer.
 Join a tour and take a relaxing walk through this stunner-setting of historical buildings, and lively plantation.

 The South Australian Museum is home to the world's largest collection of Aboriginal artefacts and is held in high regard for its world-class cultural collections.
 The South Australian Biodiversity Gallery brings in to focus the wildlife of the region.
-Buying a ticket to the South Australian Museum is one you’ll surely hold on to.
+Buying a ticket to the South Australian Museum is one you’ll surely hold on to after your Adelaide vacation is over.

 Adelaide Central Market is an exceptional undercover market that offers a wide range of fresh produce.
 The largest in South Australia, it’s also the most visited attraction in Adelaide—and for good reason.
 There are over 70 market stalls to be found here.
 Cooking demonstrations and barbecues occur throughout the year and are open to the public.

 Known dually as Victoria Square and Tarndanyangga, this square includes flourishing wetlands and a mosaic garden.
-Readily understood as the city center, Victoria Square offers a fine spot for a picnic on long summer days.
+Readily understood as the city center, Victoria Square offers a fine spot for a picnic on long summer days during your Adelaide trip.
 Unique lighting and an illuminated fountain give this calming space a special atmosphere.

 In the suburb of the same name is Glenelg Beach, Adelaide’s most popular beach.
 Pedal cars and bikes are available for hire, encouraging you to cruise the coastline path and look out to see if you can catch a glimpse of passing dolphins.
 Board a 58-foot catamaran and take a sailing tour along the St. Vincent Gulf, stretch out in a hammock, and watch as the sun sets over the horizon.